Sytten/AnveoSMS/README.md

 - Send them to any email using [Sengrid](https://sendgrid.com/)
 - Deployment infrastructure on GCP

+## 🏗️ How to deploy?

+- The suggested way of deploying it is using the provided `Infrastructure as Code` in the [infra](https://github.com/Sytten/AnveoSMS/tree/main/infra) folder.
+This will deploy it on GCP Cloud Run which is very cheap.
+As I build more and more features, I plan to rely heavily on GCP features so this will eventually be the only way of deploying.
+- If you want to host it yourself, you can use the [Docker images](https://github.com/Sytten/AnveoSMS/packages/445142) I build for every release.
+See the configuration setup in the [app](https://github.com/Sytten/AnveoSMS/tree/main/app) folder.

 ## 💡 Ideas for future features

 - Store them in a database